 The “doneness” of a steak is determined by the internal temperature of the beef.
 Every cook and every eater has a preference, but if you ask the butcher… medium rare is best.
-Use a high-quality meat thermometer for reliable, accurate results.
+Use a high-quality meat thermometer for reliable, accurate results and follow our steak doneness guide.
 There’s no need to learn a fancy trick… just measure!
 Here are the standard temperatures and why people love them.

 The Real Secret: Resting Your Steaks

 Follow the steps to grilling a great steak, using the steak cooking chart, and you WILL be good at grilling steaks.
 But there’s one more thing to do, and it’s the easiest thing.

 Let your steak rest.

 The best grillers take their steaks off the grill when they’re about 5 degrees below the target temperature.
 Then, the let the steak sit.
 Rest.
 Breathe. (and you can, too.)
 The steak’s temperature will rise a few more degrees on the plate, and another important thing will happen – the juices will redistribute throughout the meat.
 You don’t need to eat steak blazing hot.
 In fact, you don’t want to.
 Take your time, and slice your steak when you’re good and ready.

 After all, this is going to be the best steak you’ve ever made.

 Steaks for Grilling